JaneliaSciComp/SongExplorer/README.md

     $ $DEEPSONG_BIN cp /opt/deepsong/data/20161207T102314_ch1.wav \
             groundtruth-data/round2

-Click on the `Make Predictions` button to disable the irrelevant actions and fields.
-Then use the `Freeze` button to save the classifier's neural network graph structure and weight parameters into the single file that TensorFlow needs for inference.
+Use the `Freeze` button to save the classifier's neural network graph structure and weight parameters into the single file that TensorFlow needs for inference.
 You'll need to choose a checkpoint to use with the File Browser as you did before when saving the activations (i.e.
 "trained-classifier1/train_1r/vgg.ckpt-100.{index,meta,data\*}" in this case).
 Output into the log files directory are "freeze.ckpt-<>.log" and "frozen-graph.ckpt-<>.log" files for errors, and "frozen-graph.ckpt-<>.pb"